SimeonTu/recipe-app/README.md

 5. In your browser, navigate to [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

 ## Features:
-- Admin panel capable of preforming CRUD operations on database (can be accessed by going to /admin URL and logging in with same credentials as above)
+- Modern and responsive UI
-- View all recipes in list
+- View list of different recipes
+- Search for and filter for recipes by name, cooking time range, difficulty, and ingredients
+- Ability to register and submit own recipes to the site
-- Click on any recipe to view it's details
+- Click on a recipe to view all details about it including ingredients and cooking instructions
-- Create new recipes by entering custom information
-- Search recipes by sorting based upon difficulty, filtered results returned in the form of different charts
+- View data analytics about filtered recipes in the form of tables and different charts

+## Tech Stack
+- Python
+- Django
+- HTML/CSS w/ Bootstrap
+- JavaScript / jQuery
+- Heroku